Alignak-monitoring/alignak-doc/source/05_extending_alignak/alignak_backend.rst

         * store all the system acitivity in a timestamped log

-More information is available in the `module project repository <https://github.com/Alignak-monitoring-contrib/alignak-backend>`_.
+More information is available in the `project repository <https://github.com/Alignak-monitoring-contrib/alignak-backend>`_.

 The backend full documentation is available on http://alignak-backend.readthedocs.io/en/latest/intro.html